SUGCLJ/Sitecore-Community-meetup-8/README.md

 # Sitecore Community meetup 8

-Meetup was Thusday, June 11th, 2020 and it was held online, and the event sponsered by [Delete Agency](https://www.deleteagency.com/)
+Meetup was Thusday, June 11th, 2020 and it was held online, and the event sponsored by [Delete Agency](https://www.deleteagency.com/)

 Agenda: